-Peak cooling loads must be met using three equally sized chillers.
-The three chillers must be sized to meet the peak cooling load.
-Increasing chiller size for spare or backup capacity is not permissible.
+Peak cooling loads must be met using equally sized chillers.
+The chillers must be sized to meet the peak cooling load.
 The chilled water system must be capable of turning down to 10% of peak load and designed to operate in a stable manner.
 All units must have adequate valving to isolate the offline unit without interruption of service.
-If a life cycle cost analysis is provided showing the cost of two chillers is less than the cost of three chillers, two larger chillers with matching cooling towers, chilled water and condenser water pumps can be considered if each is sized for 66% of the peak building load with the chilled water plant having the ability to operate in a stable manner at 10% of the peak building load.
+A waterside-economizer cycle must be analyzed during the design of the chiller plant and incorporated in the design if it improves the performance.